IZheng-dev/Climate-Data-Analyzer/README.md

 # Climate-Data-Analyzer
-Utlizes C programming language and set of temperature data to form graphical trends.
+Utlizes C programming language and set of temperature data to determine trends.